 Starbucks in Canada - additional information

-Despite being the largest coffee chain worldwide, in Canada, Starbucks is second to the country’s own coffee chain, Tim Hortons, which has more than 3.8 thousand stores there.
+Despite being the largest coffee chain worldwide, in Canada, Starbucks is second to the country’s own coffee chain, Tim Hortons, which has more than 3.8 thousand stores there in 2016.
 On a global scale, Tim Hortons is Starbucks’ closest competitor within the coffee chain segment, but the Canadian chain still has a long way to go to catch up with Starbucks in terms of revenue.
-In 2017, Starbucks’ global revenue amounted to 22.39 billion U.S. dollars, about five times that of Tim Hortons.
+In 2018, Starbucks’ global revenue amounted to 24.72 billion U.S. dollars, about five times that of Tim Hortons.

 Tim Hortons was acquired by Burger King to form Restaurant Brands International in December 2014.
 Restaurant Brands International is now one of the largest fast food companies worldwide, and may facilitate the international expansion Tim Hortons needs to truly compete with Starbucks.